FrozenWasabi/befunny/README.md

+# Companion App
-# About This Project
+## About This Project
-Yes
+This app does something cool :)